learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 ![blue](http://i.imgur.com/hzDDoMG.png)

-After including this code, if we were to run our app - the simulator should look like this:
+After including this code, if we were to run our app (You can also do this pressing command + r) - the simulator should look like this:

 ![bluee](http://i.imgur.com/zjyrEaw.png)